ambaker1/OpenSeesMPI/README.md

 2. Axel Kohlmeyer.
 (2021).
 TclMPI: Release 1.1 [Data set].
 Zenodo.
 DOI: 10.5281/zenodo.545847

 # Acknowledgements
-Thanks to Dr. Daniel M. Dowden for being a supportive research advisor, and thanks to Dr. Axel Kohlmeyer for putting in the work to make TclMPI work on Windows, and guiding me in this process.
+Thanks to Dr. Axel Kohlmeyer for helping me compile TclMPI on Windows, and thanks to Dr. Daniel M. Dowden for being a supportive research advisor.